Capturing Graphics Information

 While an app is running under Graphics Diagnostics, the Print Screen key can only be used to capture a frame of graphics information; it doesn't perform its regular function.
 This remains in effect until you have stopped capturing graphics information—usually by stopping debugging or exiting the app normally—even if another application is in focus.

-When you're ready to examine the frames you've captured, Launch Visual Studio Graphics Analysis by following the Frame … link above the image thumbnails, or by double-clicking the thumbnail.
+When you're ready to examine the frames you've captured, start the Visual Studio Graphics Analyzer by following the Frame … link above the image thumbnails, or by double-clicking the thumbnail.

 Only whole frames can be captured, so when you initiate a capture, it’s really the graphics information from the next frame that's recorded.
 Recording begins immediately after the frame in which you initiated capture is presented and ends when the captured frame is presented.
 You can capture as many frames as you want while the app is running under Graphics Diagnostics.
 If you don't capture any frames, the graphics log is discarded.

-When you capture a frame for the first time, Visual Studio displays the graphics log (.vsglog) document window.
-If you close the graphics log window, stop debugging, or close the app, you can’t capture any more frames to that log.
-To capture more graphics information, you have to run the app under Graphics Diagnostics again to start a new graphics log.
+While capturing frames, Visual Studio displays the diagnostics session (.diagsession) window.
+If you close this window, stop debugging, or close the app, you can’t capture any more frames to that log.
+To capture more graphics information, you have to run the app under Graphics Diagnostics again to start a new diagnostics session.

 You can configure capture to collect call stacks for all graphics events or a limited subset, disable the capture HUD, and enable or disable capture compatibility mode.